imos/imosh/doc/strings/addslashes.sh.md

-# func::addslashes
+# addslashes
-func::addslashes -- Quotes a string with backslahses.
+addslashes -- Quotes a string with backslahses.

 Quotes string with backslashes.
 Single quote, double quote and backslash in subject are escaped.